stephomi/nomadsculpt.com/manual/docs/faq.md

 ### What are the next features?
-For the mid/long term roadmap I got a lot of ideas but I don't know yet.
+For the mid/long term roadmap I have a lot of ideas but I don't know yet.

 Bug fixes and improving existing features will always have higher priority over adding new features.

 ### Can we rig in nomad?